gitter-badger/OSCARf-public/README.md

 These can be installed via pip: `pip install -r requirements.txt`

+If you receive setup errors similar to:
+  `compilation terminated.`

+  `error: command 'gcc' failed with exit status 1`

+Please install the python-dev package: example: `apt-get install python-dev`

 **Please note that you will need to setup ONE twitter app for you/your business.**

 ~**You will probably need to use sudo to run the setup script.
 This is becasue it creates files and directories.**~